|US brand name: Tofranil|

 For our purposes a "branded generic name" refers to the second and third definitions.

 If you have any questions not answered here, please see the Crazymeds Tofranil discussion board.
-I welcome criticisms of the articles, notifications of bad links, site problems, consumer experiences with medications, etc. I’m not always able to write back.
+We welcome criticisms of the articles, notifications of bad links, site problems, consumer experiences with medications, etc. I’m not always able to write back.
 Hence I never answer questions about meds via e-mail that are answered by this or other articles.
 Especially if they have been repeatedly asked on the forum.
-That’s why I write these damn things.
-I’m frustrated enough as it is.
+That’s why we write these damn things.
 Questions about which meds are best for your condition should also be asked on the forum; because this is a free site, so the price of admission is making things easier for somebody else searching for the same answer.
 We don’t deal with children on the forum or in private because after doing this for ten years I don’t have the emotional stamina to deal with kids who have brain cooties.
-How to contact Crazymeds.
+How to contact Crazymeds. — Jerod Poore, CME, Publisher Crazymeds (crazymeds.us)

-Tofranil, and all other drug names on this page and use throughout the site, are a trademark of someone else.
-Look on the the PI sheet or ask Google who the owner is.
+Tofranil, and all other drug names on this page and used throughout the site, are a trademark of someone else.
+Tofranil’s PI Sheet will probably have the name of the manufacturer and trademark owner (they’re not always the same company) at or near the very bottom.
+Or ask Google who the owner is.
 The way pharmaceutical companies buy each other and swap products like Monopoly™ real estate, the ownership of the trademark may have changed without my noticing.
+It may of changed hands by the time you finished reading this article.

 Keep up with Crazymeds and and/or my